Corporate governance

 • Overseeing our operations and those of our subsidiaries

-• Approve, with the prior opinion of the Audit and Corporate Governance Committee, each one individually: (i)Related party transactions, subject to certain limited exceptions, (ii) the appointment, election and, where appropriate, dismissal of our Chief Executive Officer and their comprehensive compensation and removal, as well as the policies for the appointment and comprehensive compensation of other Senior Management, (iii) our guidelines on internal control and internal audit, including those guidelines of our subsidiaries, (iv) our policies of accounting, (v) our financial statements and those of our subsidiaries, (vi) the operations considered as unusual or non-recurring as well as any operations that are executed, either simultaneously or successively, in the period of a fiscal year that involve: (a) The acquisition or disposal of goods with a value equal to or greater than 5% of our consolidated assets or (b) the granting of guarantees or the assumption of liabilities for a total amount equal to or greater than 5% of our consolidated assets, and (vii) the election of external auditors
+• Approve, with the prior opinion of the Audit Committee, each one individually: (i)Related party transactions, subject to certain limited exceptions, (ii) our guidelines on internal control and internal audit, including those guidelines of our subsidiaries, (iii) our policies of accounting, (iv) our financial statements and those of our subsidiaries, (v) the operations considered as unusual or non-recurring as well as any operations that are executed, either simultaneously or successively, in the period of a fiscal year that involve: (a) The acquisition or disposal of goods with a value equal to or greater than 5% of our consolidated assets or (b) the granting of guarantees or the assumption of liabilities for a total amount equal to or greater than 5% of our consolidated assets, and (vi) the election of external auditors

 • Summon a Shareholders’ Meeting and execute its resolutions